July 20, 2008 7:59pm

 What the Kindle is Not

 At first blush you might ask, what’s the big deal?
 Isn’t this just a marketing scheme par excellence?
-After all, they’re selling you a $400 thing (the Kindle) that lets you buy a bunch of other $6-12 things (electronic books).
+After all, they’re selling you a $359.00 (down from $400.00) thing that lets you buy a bunch of other $6-12 things (electronic books).
 If that’s all it was, then I’d agree with you and lump it into the neato-gadget-for-geeks pile next to my video googles.
 But, if you take a closer look it’s more than that.

 Wireless Reading Device

 The Kindle doesn’t use an LCD.
 It uses something called electronic ink.
-Instead of pixels, the Kindle’s screen contains millions of tiny pigment particles.
-These particles are arranged on the screen (really, within the screen) to form the shape of letters and graphics; however, unlike the LCD pixels, these particles don’t emit light like a light bulb, they reflect light just like ink on paper.
+Instead of pixels, the Kindle’s screen contains millions of tiny pigment particles that reflect light just like ink on paper.
 This provides a number of advantages.

 Wide viewing angle: The Kindle display allows for a wide viewing angle (if you’re looking at an LCD computer monitor right now, lean over and look at the screen at a steep angle, and you’ll see that the screen appears to dim or darken).
 This is important if you’re trying to view something (like say… an electronic book?) whose position relative your line of vision may be quite variable — sitting up in bed, propped in your lap, laying down at the beach, etc. You don’t have to be fixed directly in front of the screen for the text to be clear.